 7. Tough times are not everlasting:

-- If the interview process becomes more and more difficult, keep in mind that the grass is always greener on the other side.
+- If the interview process becomes more difficult, keep in mind that the grass is always greener on the other side.
 There is always a bright side to every challenge that you face during a tough interview.
 Take it as a chance for positive construction.
-Also, if you get to know that the job requires a large amount of hardships and challenges, keep in mind that the resulting job is also very challenging and rewarding.
+Also, if you get to know that the job requires a large number of hardships and challenges, keep in mind that the resulting job is also very challenging and rewarding.

 - Always consider that there is room for improvement and that you should face such interviews with utmost ease and confidence.
 Even if the job interviews are more tough and demanding, do not be scared and stressed while facing them.
-Try to challenge the obstacles face to face and make sure that you are fully prepared for the interview so that you could take the win.
+Try to challenge the obstacles to face to face and make sure that you fully prepared for the interview so that you could take the win.

 Hiring managers aim for the betterment of the company, and they want the best of the best to work in the company, so such interviews are a great way to filter out and select the most deserving and worthy candidate for the job.